 By having guests in your home, you expose yourself to liability.
 This can come in many forms.
 For example, someone could slip and fall and injure themselves at your home.
 If you have catering, someone could get food poisoning.
 Finally, if alcohol is served, you could be liable for injuries even if someone gets injured on their way home because they were driving drunk.

-Having a party exposes you to many liabilities that you wouldn’t be exposed to normally.
+Having house parties exposes you to many liabilities that you wouldn’t be exposed to normally.
 As such, you need to make sure that you are protecting yourself.
 If you don’t have personal liability coverage, you would need to pay for damages out of your own assets.

 What You Need To Be Covered